christopher-l-ahmed/R-GIS/README.md

 ```

 #### Step 8
 To create our first cholopleth map we need to assign color values that match up with an attribute/variable/column value.
 The code below allows you to do this by using the ```aes(fill=__)``` function.
 The rest of the code is borrowed from the code we used in session 1 to make a map of CCA's.
+The last line of code saves the image as a png.
+We just created our first choropleth map showing 2017 life expectancy by Chicago Community Area!

 ```
 ggplot(data = Merged_Life) +